 When Contractor technicians perform an onsite survey of the hot water systems, they will often encounter additional energy savings opportunities beyond the scope of the f.
-Integration across resource types (energy, water, air quality, etc): This program does not integrate across resource types.
+Integration across resource types (energy, water, air quality, etc):

 Contractor DHW program.
 The opportunities will be noted and relayed to Contractor's primary contact within the customer organization.